 - Wearing layers of clothing when I clean my house to help me sweat

-By focusing on doing everything in moderation; loving my body as it is now, reducing my stress, and taking small steps towards my weight loss journey, I now see the value in taking care of my beautiful body.
+By focusing on doing everything in moderation; loving my body as it is now, reducing my stress, and taking small steps towards my weight loss journey, I now see the value in taking care of my beautiful body that deserves the best.

-If you are struggling with weight loss, your having a positive body image, or have no idea how to even start working out and dieting, try adding these changes to your lifestyle.
+If you are struggling with weight loss, your having a positive body image, or have no idea how to even start working out and clean eating, try adding these minor changes to your lifestyle.
 You will see results and it will push you to want more.

 What is to come:

-I will continue to post about my health journey; the hidden secrets about my struggle with being overweight, using moderation as a tool for weight loss, and how learning to love your body for how it looks now and having a positive mind-frame, can help boost your lifestyle to be Happy and Healthy.
+I will continue to post about my health journey; the hidden secrets about my struggle with being overweight, using moderation as a tool for weight loss, learning to love my body as it looks now and my journey toward a positive body image.